|

 No one argues

-that carbon atoms, for example, evolved from ancestral atoms and that
+that carbon atoms evolved from ancestral atoms and that

 their evolution favored those ancestral forms with properties more conducive